simonmichael/hledger/hledger/hledger.m4.md

 ### Style 3: Only rgain written, on a type:G account (recommended for error checking)

-hledger identifies the rgain by the declared type:G account, infers the ugain counter, and checks the gain amount.
+hledger identifies the rgain by the declared type:G account, infers the balancing ugain posting, and checks the gain amount.

 ```journal
 account revenues:gain  ; type:G